 The main differences lie in the screen's resolution (1080 x 2400 to the Pro's much higher 1440 x 3200), and the camera's second and third sensors (a 13MP ultrawide lens, and a 5MP macro, compared with the Pro's 50MP + 50MP setup).
 But both run on the same processor, the batteries are near-identical, and both displays support HDR10+ and have 120Hz refresh rates.
 So given the lower price of the Xiaomi 12, if you prefer a smaller phone anyway, it's probably a slam dunk.
 To learn more, read our Xiaomi 12 review.(opens in new tab)

 It's slightly older than the Xiaomi 12 Pro, and not quite as powerful, but the Xiaomi Mi 11 Ultra remains a very lovely phone nonetheless.

 This premium phone is beautifully designed, with a lovely size and weight to it.
-The generous 6.81 inch screen is pixel-sharp, with a smooth 120Hz refresh rate and a QHD resolution.
+The generous 6.81 inch screen is slightly bigger than the 12 Pro's and pixel-sharp, with a smooth 120Hz refresh rate and a QHD resolution.
 With 12GB of RAM on board, it’s a fast performer too.
 And the camera, combining a 50MP main sensor, a 48MP ultrawide, and a 48MP periscope zoom, is simply fantastic.
 The 20MP selfie camera is pretty great too.